 FOR THE BANANA CREAM PIE FILLING

 - Combine the sugar, cornstarch, flour, and salt in a medium saucepan.
-Turn the heat on to medium and whisk in the milk.
-Whisk constantly the mixture comes to a boil and all the sugar has dissolved.
-Continue whisking as you cook mixture for two minutes.
+Slowly stir in the milk.
+Turn the heat on to medium.
+Stir constantly until the mixture comes to a boil.
+Cook 2 minutes.
+Remove from heat.

 FOR THE WHIPPED CREAM